nuejs/www/faq/index.md

 1. *JSDoc*: type definitions can be written with JSDoc's [@type](//jsdoc.app/tags-type.html) tag.

-Nue is of course usable in both JavaScript and TypeScript projects.
+Nue is obviously usable in both JavaScript and TypeScript projects.